john-lawniczak/Smart-Contract-Resources/README.md

 `remote procedure call` or [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) - when a computer program causes a procedure (subroutine) to execute in a different address space (commonly on another computer on a shared network), which is written as if it were a normal (local) procedure call, without the programmer explicitly writing the details for the remote interaction

+`RFQ (Request For Quote)` - instead of resting a limit order on-chain, an app/aggregator requests firm quotes off-chain from market makers, selects the best signed quote, and settles on-chain.
+Provides price certainty and low slippage for specified sizes.

 [ring signature](https://www.youtube.com/watch?v=zHN_B_H_fCs) -  type of digital signature that can be performed by any member of a set of users that each have keys.
 Therefore, a message signed with a ring signature is endorsed by someone in a particular set of people

 `RLP Encoding` - Recursive Length Prefix (RLP) is Ethereum’s core binary serialization format; lets Ethereum pack complex, nested data structures into a compact, predictable byte stream